Genesis (Raye song): Critical reception

 Upon its release, "Genesis" received positive reviews.
 Some critics lauded Raye's vocal performance, including Consequences Mary Siroky and Clashs Sophie Harman; while giving the song a rating of 8 out of 10, the latter highlighted the balance between "her fragility and resilience" and said that her exploration of mental health and body image resonates with listeners.
 Siroky also admired the transition between the second and third part, that "very few artists could execute".
 Several reviewers described the song as a standout release.
 Andrew Unterberger of Billboard included it on his list of the must-hear releases of the week, and perceived it as opposite to the pop of "Escapism".
 Abbie Reynolds of Capital named "Genesis" a "huge moment in music history", and compared it to when the British band Queen released their six-minute song "Bohemian Rhapsody".
-Jenesaispops Jordi Bardají called "Genesis" the most ambitious composition of Raye's musical career, and described it as epic and historic.
+Jenesaispop's Jordi Bardají called "Genesis" the most ambitious composition of Raye's musical career, and described it as epic and historic.
 In December 2024, Business Insider and Rolling Stone added "Genesis" to their lists of the best songs of the year, placing it at number five and sixteen, respectively.
 Billboard named it one of the best songs of 2024 from the UK and Ireland.